paomian97/MultiScale_CNN_4mCPred/README.md

 ## If you want to train the model
 ### Step1:
-Run the data_generate.py file by： python Data_generate.py
+Run the data_generate.py file by:
+python Data_generate.py
 ### Step2:
 You can change the code in Framework_model.py as appropriate, or you can run it directly.
 python Framework_model.py